aker99/Subsitution-Manager/README.md

  It's a C++ based project.
 Main purpose of this project is to manage teachers data and create a subsitution of those who are absent.

 ## BACKEND :
-  Data File(It will automatically form once you run it for 1st time)
+  Data File(It will automatically created once you run it for 1st time)

 ## Compiler : Turbo C++